-However, if you have a student loan through a private company, you can be able to refinance your private loans, your federal loans, or both.
-This will depend on the lender’s policy.
+However, if you have a student loan through a private company, you’ll be able to refinance your private loan, federal loan, or both.
+But this will depend on the lender’s policies.
 Also, refinancing and consolidation are different from each other.
 Refinancing means that you’re taking out a new loan to pay off the student loan debt.

 3rd.)
 Lawsuit Settlement Scam:

-This scam is when a scammer claims to be a law firm that is involved in a lawsuit that pertains to student loan debt.
+This is when a scammer claims to be a law firm that is involved in a lawsuits that pertain to student loan debt.
 In fact, there are variations of this version of a student loan scam.
-But the most common one will be when the borrower is supposedly referred to a law firm by a “student aid company”.
+But the most common one is when the borrower is supposedly referred to a law firm by a “student aid company”.

 This company also claims that the firm can settle the student loan debt for much less than what you supposedly owe.
 If you are considering a legal option regarding your student loan debt, contact a lawyer about what can be done.
-Remember, there are special circumstances for this to be done, so do a little due diligence before moving forward.
+Remember, there are ways to get this done.
+So do a little research before you move forward.

 4th.)
 Student Loan Debt Elimination Scam: